LeafMountain/Website/_games/2-survivalIsland.md

 title: 'Survival Island'
 meta: 'This game is still being developed and might be missing some elements like proper logo and final version of ingame assets.
 <br><br>
 A group of teenagears are stranded on an island and have no idea how to survive.
-It's your job to try and guide these defiant people and help them survive until they find a way to get home again.'
+Its your job to try and guide these defiant people and help them survive until they find a way to get home again.'
 coverImg: img/survivalIsland.png
 logo: img/survivalIslandLogo.png
 category: game